Online Glasses Review

 Q. Does Zenni work with Flexible Spending Accounts (FSAs) or Health Savings Accounts (HSAs)?

 Yup.
 You can easily pay for your Rx glasses or Rx sunglasses with your FSA/HSA debit card directly, or pay with a regular credit card and get an itemized receipt for reimbursement.
 Remember, FSA funds do not rollover at the end of each year.
-If you have any unused funds sitting around, getting a backup pair of prescription glasses or even eyewear care accessories like cleaning cloths, lens sprays, or repair kits are a great way to use those funds up.

 Q: What payment methods does Zenni accept?